cloudinary-developers/build-a-mini-netflix/React/intro.md

 # The MVP Challenge

 An excited entrepreneur just approached you to build a video service.
 A service where users can quickly upload short videos and share on twitter for their friends to view.
-Let’s list out the features of this app.
+Let’s flesh out the features of this app.

 **Features**